snewhouse/katacoda-scenarios/basic_linux_7BBG2014/markdown/00_frontmatter.md

 ## How to read this tutorial

-Command-line examples that you are meant to type into a terminal window, and the results of those examples, will be shown in a black code block, e.g.
+Command-line examples that you are meant to type into a terminal window, and the results of those examples, will be shown in a grey code block, e.g.

 ```bash
 ls -lrh
 ```

+### Terminal Intgration
+You can also send code directly to the terminal.
+These code snippets or code blocks will be formatted as follow:

+Allow a code block to be executed `some-command`{{execute}}

+Allow a code block to be copied `some-command`{{copy}}

 Sometimes the accompanying text will include a reference to a Unix command.
 Any such text will also be in a constant-width, boxed font.
 E.g.